ta4j/ta4j-wiki/Num.md

 ## Choosing the right `Num`
 Every calculation faces the precision vs. speed trade-off:

-- **DecimalNum** stores values as `BigDecimal`.
-You can configure the default precision/rounding via `DecimalNum.configureDefaultMathContext(...)` or request a factory with a specific precision/rounding mode (`DecimalNumFactory.getInstance(new MathContext(34, RoundingMode.HALF_EVEN))`).
+- **DecimalNum** stores values as `BigDecimal` with a **default precision of 16 digits** and **default rounding mode of HALF_UP** (changed from 32 digits in 0.19 for better performance).
+You can configure the default precision/rounding globally via `DecimalNum.configureDefaultPrecision(int)` or `DecimalNum.configureDefaultMathContext(MathContext)`, or request a factory with a specific precision/rounding mode (`DecimalNumFactory.getInstance(new MathContext(34, RoundingMode.HALF_EVEN))`).
 Higher precision reduces rounding error but increases CPU cost, GC pressure, and memory footprint because BigDecimal allocates new objects for every arithmetic call.
 - **DoubleNum** uses binary floating point.
 It’s fast and allocation-free but inherits IEEE-754 quirks.
 For example:

   ```java